Peter the Great: Marriages and family

-He took Marta Helena Skowrońska, a Polish-Lithuanian peasant, as a mistress some time between 1702 and 1704.
-Marta converted to the Russian Orthodox Church and took the name Catherine.
-Though no record exists, Catherine and Peter are described as having married secretly between 23 Oct and 1 December 1707 in St. Petersburg.
-Peter valued Catherine and married her again (this time officially) at Saint Isaac's Cathedral in Saint Petersburg on 19 February 1712.
+Menshikov introduced him to Marta Helena Skowrońska, the daughter of a Polish-Lithuanian peasant, and took her as a mistress some time between 1702 and 1704.
+Marta converted to the Russian Orthodox Church and was given the name Catherine.
+Though no record exists, Catherine and Peter married secretly between 23 October and 1 December 1707 in St. Petersburg.
+Peter valued Catherine and married officially, at Saint Isaac's Cathedral on 19 February 1712.

-His eldest child and heir, Alexei, was suspected of being involved in a plot to overthrow the Emperor.
-Alexei was tried and confessed under torture during questioning conducted by a secular court.
+In 1718, his son Alexei Petrovich was locked up in the Peter and Paul fortress, whom he regarded as the rebellious Absalom.
+He was suspected of being involved in a plot to overthrow the Emperor.
+Alexei was tried and confessed under torture during questioning conducted by a secular court (count Tolstoy).
 He was convicted and sentenced to be executed.
-The sentence could be carried out only with Peter's signed authorization, and Alexei died in prison, as Peter hesitated before making the decision.
+The sentence of high treason could only be carried out with Peter's signed authorization, and Alexei died in prison, as Peter hesitated before making the decision.
 Alexei's death most likely resulted from injuries suffered during his torture.
-Alexei's mother Eudoxia had also been punished; she was dragged from her home, tried on false charges of adultery, publicly flogged, and finally confined in monasteries while forbidden to be talked to.
+Alexei's mother Eudoxia was punished.
+She was dragged from her home, tried on false charges of adultery, publicly flogged, and confined in monasteries while being forbidden to be talked to.

 In 1724, Peter had his second wife, Catherine, crowned as Empress, although he remained Russia's actual ruler.